Urethramancer/triggerwarning/README.md

 Currently users can be added and trigger pulls.

 ## Unimplemented features
--Add users as watchers of specific repositories.
+- Add users as watchers of specific repositories.
--Notify watchers.
+- Notify watchers.

 ## Licence
 MIT.